-- 3.1 As per the mandatory notice period of 126 days before the ballot date, the Board of BID has notified WDC (as the billing authority) and the Secretary of State of their intention to seek a renewal ballot. - 3.2 In line with The Business Improvement Districts (England) Regulations 2004; Regulation 4, BID must submit to WDC a copy of their renewal proposal, their proposed financial business plan, a summary of the consultation taken with the BID levy payers and a summary of the financial management arrangements for the BID. - 3.3 It is the role of WDC to review these documents to satisfy itself that: - there is no conflict with any of our published formal policy documents (as detailed in Regulation 4 of the 2004 Regulations); - BID has sufficient funds to meet the costs of the renewal ballot in the event that WDC are in a position to recoup the ballot costs (as detailed in Regulation 10 of the 2004 Regulations); and - the BID arrangements are not likely to be a significantly disproportionate or inequitable financial burden to levy payers within the BID area (as detailed in in Regulation 12 of the 2004 Regulations). - 3.4 The content of the BID business plan and renewal proposal are determined by BID in consultation with their members.
-WDC has no right to veto the proposal based on opinions regarding the contents, although may choose to vote against the proposal if it is opposed to the content of the plan. - 3.5 The Business Plan is produced by the BID but at the time of writing had not been received by the Council.
-Through regular liaison with the BID, officers are confident that the Plan will comply with the Regulation's requirements detailed in 3.3.
-However, once received, the Plan will be subject to due diligence and an addendum to this report will be presented before the meeting of the Executive confirming the outcome of that exercise. - 3.6 There are a number of Council properties within the BID area which will be subject to the levy and WDC receives one vote for each of these premises.
+- 3.1 As per the mandatory notice period of 126 days before the ballot date, the Board of BID has notified WDC (as the billing authority) and the Secretary of State of their intention to seek a renewal ballot. - 3.2 In line with The Business Improvement Districts (England) Regulations 2004; Regulation 4, BID must submit to WDC a copy of their renewal proposal, their proposed financial business plan, a summary of the consultation taken with the BID levy payers and a summary of the financial management arrangements for the BID.
+This is attached as Confidential Appendix 1. - 3.3 The document has been subject to due diligence and it can be confirmed that: - there is no conflict with any of our published formal policy documents (as detailed in Regulation 4 of the 2004 Regulations); - BID has sufficient funds to meet the costs of the renewal ballot in the event that WDC are in a position to recoup the ballot costs (as detailed in Regulation 10 of the 2004 Regulations); and - the BID arrangements are not likely to be a significantly disproportionate or inequitable financial burden to levy payers within the BID area (as detailed in in Regulation 12 of the 2004 Regulations). - 3.4 The content of the BID business plan and renewal proposal are determined by BID in consultation with their members.
+WDC has no right to veto the proposal based on opinions regarding the contents, although may choose to vote against the proposal if it is opposed to the content of the plan. - 3.5 The Business Plan and renewal proposal is still in draft format and therefore may be subject to change.
+It is not anticipated that there will be material changes that will affect the outcome of our due diligence. - 3.6 There are a number of Council properties within the BID area which will be subject to the levy and WDC receives one vote for each of these premises.
 A separate report will be brought to the February Executive considering the implications and benefits of the renewal Business Plan and making a recommendation as to how the Council should exercise its voting rights.